ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAircraftAdvancedDescentModel.rst

 IAircraftAdvancedDescentModel
 =============================

-.. py:class:: IAircraftAdvancedDescentModel
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAircraftAdvancedDescentModel

    object

    Interface used to access the advanced descent model options for a descent model of an aircraft in the Aviator catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAircraftAdvancedDescentModel

 Overview
 --------